 Standing water will cause root rot and the rapid demise of this plant.
-Consequently, well-draining soil is essential for the Bloomstruck Hydrangea.
+Consequently, well-draining soil is essential.

 We recommend fertilizing with a slow-release fertilizer in late spring or summer.
 Furthermore, fertilizers with a balanced NPK ratio will work, however, you may want to choose a fertilizer that is higher in Phosphorus.
 This will encourage increased bloom production.

 Dig a hole three times the width of the pot that your plant came in.
 The hole should be deep enough that the top of the plant’s root ball is even with or slightly higher than the ground around it.
 Mix your native soil with some rich garden soil to provide additional nutrients for your growing plant.
 If your soil is clay-rich, we recommend mixing pine bark in with your native soil at a ratio of about 1:1.
 Fill the hole back up with your native soil mixture.
 We also recommend applying 3-4 inches of mulch around the base of your plant to help it retain moisture.

 For a continuous hedge, space your plants 2.5-3 feet apart.
 This will allow their branches to grow together nicely as the plant matures, and allows for maximum foliage density.
 For space between plantings leave 5+ feet between plants.